roxcelic/web-home/README.md

 the log:
 ---
+* the changes for version `1.1.04`-`semi-sentient chowder` are:
+  - fixed an issue where the comments on 'empty' blog posts would not load correctly (at the cost of a smooth animtion)
+  - added new domain for the site [https://site.eatcat.monster](https://site.eatcat.monster)
+  - changed the styling for the comments on 'empty' blog posts although nothing visually has changed
+  - made the 'empty' blog post comments button an actual button
+  - changed the background of markdown code blocks to match individual code lines
+  - blog posts now have an author
+  - changed the layout of the [blog](https://roxcelic.love/blog) page
+  - added tags to my blog posts and the following tags:
+    - `school`
+    - `music`
+    - `calander`
+    - `tech`
+    - `website`
+    - `android`
+  - added a blog post depicting a rough version of my experience in highschool [Highschool...](https://roxcelic.love/posts/post0006/)
+  - added a blog post talking about how to custom rom a samsung galaxy s20 fe [How to Custom ROM a S20 FE](https://roxcelic.love/posts/post0007/)
+  - added version names just for the funnies

 * the changes for verison `1.1.03` are:
     - added lemon demon to credits for the hf block
     - updated simple.md to match with index.md